taromorimoto/teuvopeltoniemi/_posts/books/2009-1-1-terassilta-tiputukseen.md

 ---
 layout: post
 title: Terassilta tiputukseen - Puheenvuoroja päihteistä
-title_en: Author of a collection of essays on alcohol, drugs and other addictions - From a terrace pub to hospital drip
+title_en: From a terrace pub to hospital drip - essays on alcohol, drugs and other addictions
 image: terassikansi.jpg
 order:
 ISBN: 978-952-5587-55-5